JediMindTricks/Team-Ultron/README.md

 the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send back echo messages to the space.

+We also used the to handle the translations.
+View the docs to be able to connect to [Watson Language Translator](https://www.ibm.com/watson/developercloud/doc/language-translator/)

 ## How can I contribute?

 Pull requests welcome!